Starogard Gdański

-Starogard is the capital of Starogard County.
-It is also the second biggest city (after Tczew) of the ethnocultural region Kociewie and is populated by Kociewians.
+Founded in the Middle Ages, Starogard is a city with various heritage sights including medieval defensive walls and towers.
+It was the location of the sejmik (local parliament) of the Pomeranian Voivodeship in the early modern period.
+In the late modern period, it was an important center of Polish resistance against the Germanisation policies of Prussia following the Partitions of Poland.
+Starogard is home to one of the oldest vodka factories in Poland, one of the largest and oldest psychiatric hospitals in Poland and notable basketball club SKS Starogard Gdański.
+Starogard is the second biggest city of the ethnocultural region of Kociewie (after Tczew).
+It is considered the capital of Kociewie, and as such it hosts the Museum of Kociewie Land, devoted to the history of the region.

 Geographical location

 Starogard Gdański is located in Pomerania on the small river Wierzyca, about 21 km south-west of Tczew, 40 km south of Gdańsk and 67 km north-east of Chojnice.
 It is 50 km from the Tricity (Trójmiasto) agglomeration on the coast of Gdańsk Bay.

 Etymology

 The name Starogard means "old city" in the Pomeranian language.
 Gdański is appended in the 20th century to the name to differentiate it from other places named Starogard.
 The German name Preußisch Stargard (Prussian Stargard) was similarly used to disambiguate from other places named Stargard.
 (See Stargard (disambiguation)).